 The internet of the future is about authenticity and original content.
 This is why Google wants to know if you are the real author of your website or blog.

 This is written as rel="author" in the HTML code and is one of the new (beta) criteria that Google search is using for determining search results.

-It could be seen as a way for Google to push its Google + social network (my Google+ profile is shown above).
-Or it could an effort by Google to screen for spammy sites on the internet.
+It could be seen as a way for Google to push its Google + social network (my old Google+ profile is shown above).
+Or it could be an effort by Google to screen for spammy sites on the internet.

 Since Google controls a huge percentage of search results....either you participate on the internet by their rules, or you risk poor placement in search results.

 The positive side is being up to date on current and future trends in search can boost the visibility of your art or craft.